TUM-DSE/uio/misc/tests/README.md

 - A x86_86 CPU with native hardware virtualisation.
 Our test configuration expects at least 8 CPU cores.
 - Python3 to run the scripts (tested with version 3.9).
-- The [Nix](https://nixos.org/download.html) package manager to provide reproducible builts and handle software dependencies.
+- The [Nix](https://nixos.org/download.html) package manager to provide reproducible builds and handle software dependencies.
 - Sudo
 - Tmux